MetaMask/rpc-cap/README.md

 ### Permissions Object

 ```
-'restrictedMethodName': {
+{
+  id: '63b225d0-414e-4a2d-8067-c34499c984c7', // uuid string
+  method: 'restrictedMethodName'
   date: 0, // unix time of creation
-  grantedBy: 'another.domain.com', // another domain string if this permission was created by delegation.
+  granter: 'another.domain.com', // another domain string if this permission was created by delegation.
   caveats: { // An optional object describing limitations on the method reference.
-    onlyStatic: 'Always this!', // The onlyStatic caveat only returns the specified static response.
+    static: 'Always this!', // The static caveat only returns the specified static response.
   }
 }
 ```